ilhamAdhim/sinta-scrape/README.md

-REST API JTI Monitoring Journal
+# REST API JTI Monitoring Journal

+Usage:

-Not finished :
+Features :
-journals scraped still limited on 40 journals only
+1. Get Major Info
+2. Get All user from polinema with defined Major ID
+3. Get Journals for each Sinta user
+4. Get Statistics for each Sinta user

+Unfinished : Gather annual citation data for scopus for each sinta user